Welcome to today's edition of the Rush 24-7 podcast.

 But they wanted a night off.

-There were no Red Cross booths, there were there were no fundraising booths for the uh rebuilding, or none of that was a pure party, just a pure Fourth of July celebration with a bunch of uh food and music, dancing, chatting, fireworks, all of that, and our truckload of tea, as it as it turned out.
+None of that was a pure party, just a pure 4th of July celebration with a bunch of food and music, dancing, chatting, fireworks, all of that, and our truckload of tea, as it turned out.

 But they were just talking to them.

-They were, then you can understand.
+They were, you can understand.

 But they didn't say anything to me.

-They just they could just tell that they were.
+They could just tell what they were.

-Um, I mean, Catherine, Craig Kitchen from our staff, we had we had we had about 20 volunteers were there all day passing out the tea.
+So, I mean, Catherine, Craig Kitchen from our staff, we had about 20 volunteers.

-So finally it's my turn to speak, and the local affiliate morning show introduced me.
+So finally, it's my turn to speak, and the local affiliate morning show introduced me.

 I'll play you portions of it here.

-The point is there was not one political word in it.
+The point is, there was not one political word in it.

 I did not utter the word liberal once.